Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] Bug: You can create void variables implicitly through a function which returns void
 - [ ] Constants
 - [ ] Different linkages
 - [ ] Separate Variable and Function checks from type inference